yablochko8/color-finder-semantic-search/COOKBOOK.md

 ## Step 5 - Connect our codebase to Supabase

-To connect your code with Supabase find your Project ID (find this in Settings > General > Project Settings).
+To connect your code with Supabase find your Project ID (find this in `Settings > General > Project Settings`).

 It will look something like this: `abcdefghijklmnopqrst`

-Your .env file will need a SUPABASE_URL, which will be built around the Project ID using this format:
+Your .env file will need a `SUPABASE_URL`, which will be built around the Project ID using this format:

 `https://abcdefghijklmnopqrst.supabase.co`

-Your SUPABASE_SERVICE_ROLE_KEY is a longer string that you'll find in Settings > API Keys > Reveal.
+Your `SUPABASE_SERVICE_ROLE_KEY` is a longer string that you'll find in `Settings > API Keys > Reveal`.

 Here's the code to create your Supabase client on the server: